ibm-cloud-docs/pattern-network-vrf-only/security-design.md

 ## Identity and Access Management (IAM)
 {: #IAM}

-Identity and Access Management provides role-based access controls (RBAC) and is part of the zero-trust strategy that allows for least privileged access to help support regulatory and compliancy requirements.
+{{site.data.keyword.iamshort}} provides role-based access controls (RBAC) and is part of the zero-trust strategy that allows for least privileged access to help support regulatory and compliancy requirements.
 IBM Security Verify can be added to support multi-factor authentication.

-Click to learn more about [Identity and Access Management (IAM)](/docs/account?topic=account-iamoverview).
+Click to learn more about [{{site.data.keyword.iamshort}} (IAM)](/docs/account?topic=account-iamoverview).

 Click to learn more about [IAM Roles](/docs/account?topic=account-userroles).